gromacs/releng/docs/releng.rst

   Use the specified armclang version as the compiler. clang-X.Y
-  Use the specified clang version as the compiler. clang-static-analyzer-X.Y
+  Use the specified clang version as the compiler. libcxx-X.Y
+  Use the specified libc++ version (currently only supported with exactly clang-X.Y) clang-static-analyzer-X.Y
   Use the specified clang static analyzer as the compiler. icc-X.Y